mithran-gheewiz/Berkeley_ML_PA20_1_Assignment/README.md

 Categorical imputation uses a constant label ("MISSING") so all-missing columns still produce a single OHE column (rather than erroring).
 By setting handle_unknown='ignore' allows the test set have unseen categories without crashing.
 Two preprocessors (Standard vs Min-Max) are trained independently to compare downstream model performance easily.
+I fit on train, apply to test: both imputers, scalers, and the OHE learn from train only, preventing leakage.

 The transformed matrices are shown below:
 X_train_std: shape=(99922, 4908), sparse=False, density=n/a
 X_test_std : shape=(30001, 4908), sparse=False, density=n/a
 X_train_mm : shape=(99922, 4908), sparse=False, density=n/a
 X_test_mm  : shape=(30001, 4908), sparse=False, density=n/a

+### Feature Selection
+I used principal component analysis (PCA) to identify features that are important for the model